vasishth/SMLP2017/index.md

-## Welcome to The First Summer School on Statistical Methods for Linguistics and Psychology, 2017
+## Welcome to The First Summer School on Statistical Methods for Linguistics and Psychology, 2017, 28 August - 1 September 2017

 We are happy to announce The First Summer School on Statistical Methods for Linguistics and Psychology, to be held in Potsdam, Germany from August 28th to September 1st 2017.
 This first edition of the summer school will provide an introductory overview of frequentist and Bayesian statistics for linguists and psychologists.
 We will cover the necessary theoretical background for both statistical frameworks, and participants will get hands-on practice in learning to analyze real data sets.